SCROLL TO BOTTOM OF PAGE FOR NEW OPPORTUNITIES!

 TB Undergraduate Program

 TBUP supports University of Washington undergraduate students interested in TB research.
-Receive up to $4,000 total. $2,000 per quarter for two quarters for part-time (minimum of 10 hours per week) work during academic year or $4,000 for a full-time summer experience for 10 weeks.
+Receive up to $4,000 for a full-time summer experience over 10 weeks.

 graduate and postdoc Fellows